jsandoval1/LetsDoItApp/README.md

 #### User Feedback

 User feedback is an invaluable resource for improving the application.
-Currently, feedback is collected through GitHub and email.
+Currently, feedback is collected through GitHub and [e-mail me](mailto:jcsandoval978@gmail.com).
 To streamline this process and make it easier for users to provide feedback, a feedback form is planned for future implementation.